Can you really make money simply for walking or running around outside and getting healthier?

 Step 3.
 Exchange Your Points For Prizes/Rewards

-Once you have enough points and choose your reward or prize, the app will ask you for confirmation on a couple things like your email and phone number.
+Once you have enough points and choose your reward or prize, the app will ask you for confirmation on a couple of things like your email and phone number.

 Once you redeem your points for a reward you should get it shortly.